Direct Speech

 They hoped they would arrive in London before nightfall.

-c) "Give me the keys to the safe or I'll shoot you!"
+to the safe or I'll shoot you!"

 He threatened to shoot me if I didn't give him the keys to the safe.